Home » Movies » The Lost City of Z (2016)

 Are There Post-Credits Scenes?

-No, there are no post-credits scenes or mid-credits scenes in The Lost City of Z. Once the credits begin to roll, the film is officially over.
+There are no post-credits, mid-credits, or end-credits scenes in The Lost City of Z. Once the credits begin to roll, the story is officially over.

 Type of Movie

 The Lost City of Z is a biographical adventure drama.
-In contrast to many jungle adventure films, its tone is not one of high-octane action.
-Instead, the film adopts a meditative, somber, and almost hallucinatory quality.
-It prioritizes psychological depth and the theme of obsession over thrilling set pieces, resulting in a slow-burn epic about ambition and its human cost.
+In contrast to a high-octane action film, its tone is meditative, melancholic, and atmospheric.
+Director James Gray crafts a slow-burn narrative that prioritizes character psychology and the theme of obsession over thrilling set pieces.

 Cast